rahul-rahul1/rahul_notification_code/README.md

 https://firebase.google.com
 and make an account to gain access to their console

-2)After you gain access to the console you can start by creating your first project.\
+2)After you gain access to the console you can start by creating your first project.

-3)Give the package name of your projec.and press Button.Add Firebase to your Android App.
+3)Give the package name of your project.and press Button.Add Firebase to your Android App.

 4)Now Need of SHA 1 key